aleksanderbrymora/firebase-hooks-react/docs/firestore.md

 		// second parameter is an object of existing values you want to update
 		// consult with these docs on what you can actually do with that as there are cool things like increase by one
 		// https://firebase.google.com/docs/firestore/manage-data/add-data#update-data
-		await setCity('uidOfTheDocYouWantToChangeOrCreate', {data: 'that', you: 'want', to: 'save'})
+		await updateCity({data: 'that', you: 'want', to: 'save'}, 'uidOfTheDocYouWantToChangeOrCreate')
 		// after its done you can call any other function like redirect to other path: props.history.push('/')
 	} catch (e) {